Office of Export Controls

 What are Export Controls?

 Export controls are Federal laws intended to protect US economic and national security interests and to support US foreign policy initiatives.
 They do this by placing restrictions or controls (review and approval requirements) on the provision of items, information and services to foreign destinations and foreign nationals in the US.
 The University of Virginia, like all U.S. companies and individuals, is subject to U.S. export controls and to the large fines and penalties that can be assessed in response to violations.
-Individual as well as institutional liability exists for export control violations.
+Individual as well as institutional liability exists for export control or sanctions violations.
 These requirements impact a variety or University research and educational activities and programs.
+The following brochures provide brief introductions to common areas of concern:

-The executive management of the University of Virginia is strongly commited to compliance with US export controls as is evidenced by the creation and support of this office; institutional policy; and registration with the applicable federal agencies.
+The executive management of the University of Virginia is strongly commited to compliance with US export controls as is evidenced by the creation and support of this office; institutional policy (FIN-043); and registration with the applicable federal agencies.

 The Office of Export Controls (OEC) was created in response to a recognized need on Grounds for a central office that could develop systems and best practices for compliance with Federal export control regulations.
 OEC is responsible for assuring University compliance with the following Federal export control regulations: